- Maine Residency Classification

 In general, the dependents of a member of the Armed Forces will be granted in-state tuition during such periods of time as the member is on active duty within the State of Maine or if their Military State of residency is Maine as evidenced by appropriate official documentation.
 A Maine resident who is absent from the State for military or full-time educational purposes will normally remain eligible for in-state tuition.

 A student, spouse, or domestic partner of a student, who currently has continuous, permanent full-time employment in Maine before the student decides to apply for degree status at the University will be considered in-state for tuition purposes.
 A student who is dependent on their parent(s) and/or legally appointed guardian (or to whom custody has been granted by court order) is considered to have a domicile with the parent(s) for tuition purposes.

 In-state tuition is not available to anyone who holds a non-immigrant U.S. visa.
 If an individual is not a domiciliary of the United States, they cannot be a domiciliary of the State of Maine.

-A student who attended an out-of-state educational institution at in-state tuition rates in the immediately preceding semester, shall be presumed to be in Maine for educational purposes and not to establish a domicile.
-Again, the burden will be on the individual to prove that he or she has established a Maine domicile for other than educational purposes.
+A student who attended an out-of-state educational institution at in-state tuition rates in the immediately preceding semester shall be presumed to be in Maine for educational purposes and not to establish a domicile.
+Again, the burden will be on the individual to prove that they have established a Maine domicile for other than educational purposes.

 - The Bursar.
 After receiving a written decision from this level within 30 days, the student has 30 days to submit a written appeal to: